ni/monodrive-documentation/docs/monoDrive_home/Weather.md

 ## Using the Weather in the C++ Client

-The [monoDrive C++ Client](../../cpp_client/cpp_quick_start) reads weather settings from input JSON files and sens them to the simulator.
+The [monoDrive C++ Client](../../cpp_client/cpp_quick_start) reads weather settings from input JSON files and sends them to the simulator.
 In the following example, simply place the desired weather configuration into the file `config/weather.json` and construct the simulator: